Can water flossers actually make a difference in your gum health?

 - 1 toothbrush tip – I don’t use it, I prefer my Sonicare toothbrush

 - 1 plaque seeker tip – for use if you have anything more than fillings (implants, crowns, bridges, veneers etc).
-I use it as a my daily tip all around my teeth.
+I use it as my daily tip all around my teeth.

 - 1 pik pocket tip – fits people with periodontal pockets and is meant to use at the lower pressure.
 I use it before or after my primary Waterpik rinse, and probably just on the areas that need it.